 Lab tests are common and easy to find on this website.
-Test results from a third-party lab show that the dog CBD oil contains all cannabinoids, contains no pesticides or solvents, and is harmless for your pet.
-We recommend that you always inquire about a company's lab tests before purchasing.
+Test results from a third-party lab show that dog CBD oil contains all cannabinoids, contains no pesticides or solvents, and is harmless for your pet.
+We recommend always inquiring about a company's lab tests before purchasing.

 Beware of Cheap Items